sanel/declutter/README.md

 ## Note

-declutter is using [outline.com](https://outline.com) to render the content and sometimes it will fail with internal error (received from `outline.com`).
+declutter is using [outline.com](https://outline.com) to render the content and sometimes can fail with internal error (received from `outline.com`).
 In that case, try url multiple times.

+Also regardingy privacy, be aware that `outline.com` **can see** what you browse.
+I'm not affiliated with `outline.com` in any way.

 ## Bug reports & patches